Guides reflect the updated public site, support center, mobile-friendly counts, waste photos, POS settings, and inventory screens.

 Reason3

-Add a short note if it helps your manager understand.
+- Add a short note or product photo if it helps your manager understand.

 When To Ask For Help